astriaorg/astria-cli-go/README.md

 The `astria-dev` cli is a tool designed to make local rollup development as simple and dependency free as possible.

-Currently the cli only works on arm Macos.

 # Locally Build the CLI

 Dependencies: (only required for development)